What You Need to Know About Donor Disclosures

 You must provide the disclosure either when you solicit a donation from the donor or when the contributor makes the gift.
 You only have to do it once.

 In some cases, the gift received might be of "insubstantial benefit" as defined by the IRS.
-Such a benefit is less than two percent of the donation or $106.00, whichever is less (as of 2016).
+Such a benefit is less than two percent of the donation or $106.00, whichever is less.
 For example, you might provide a coffee cup or tote bag branded with your logo for a gift of $500 or more.
 The value of the gift will be of "insubstantial benefit."
 Be sure to check the IRS website for up-to-date information about this as the figure can change in line with inflation.

 Contributions of $250 or More

 Donors who give your organization $250 or more may deduct a charitable contribution of that amount only if they have a written acknowledgment of their donation from your nonprofit.
-Charities are required to provide a disclosure of these gifts.
+Charities are expected to provide a disclosure of these gifts.

 Your disclosure statement should contain at a minimum: